 The City is a defendant in various tax appeals that they are defending vigorously.
+Counsel provided a listing of 226 pending tax court complaints at December 31, 2016.
 The tax appeals it is currently defending are not unusual for a municipality of its size.
 In the past, the City has utilized both the Reserve for Tax Appeals account, which is funded through budget appropriations, and has issued refunding notes to pay for the appeals.
-During the years ended December 31, 2015 and 2014 the City appropriated a total of \$1,900,000, each year, to fund tax appeal interest and overpayments.

-During the years ended December 31, 2015 and 2014, the City further funded tax appeal payments through a charge to operations of \$2,719,265 and \$3,154,845, respectively.
+During the years ended December 31, 2016 and 2015 the City appropriated a total of \$2,400,000 and \$1,900,000, respectively, to fund tax appeal interest and overpayments.
+During the years ended December 31, 2016 and 2015, the City further funded tax appeal payments through a charge to operations of \$1,206,040 and \$2,719,265, respectively.